PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 The gradient of the function ``circuit``, encapsulated within the ``QNode``, can be evaluated by utilizing the same quantum device (``dev1``) that we used to evaluate the function itself.

-OpenQML incorporates both analytic differentiation, as well as numerical methods (such as the method of finite differences).
+PennyLane incorporates both analytic differentiation, as well as numerical methods (such as the method of finite differences).
 Both of these are done automatically.

-We can differentiate by using the built-in :func:`~.openqml.grad` function.
+We can differentiate by using the built-in :func:`~.pennylane.grad` function.
 This returns another function, representing the gradient (i.e., the vector of partial derivatives) of ``circuit``.
 The gradient can be evaluated in the same way as the original function:

->>> dcircuit = qm.grad(circuit)
+>>> dcircuit = qml.grad(circuit)
 >>> dcircuit([0.54, 0.12])
 array([-0.510438652516502, -0.10267819945693203])

-Note that :func:`~.openqml.grad` **returns a function** representing the derivative of the QNode with respect to each parameter.
+Note that :func:`~.pennylane.grad` **returns a function** representing the derivative of the QNode with respect to each parameter.
 We then call this function at a particular point in the parameter space.

 .. todo::